 The

-command can be used to print text, the value of a variable and show how the shell environment expands
+echo command can be used to print text, the value of a variable and show how the shell environment expands

 metacharacters (more on metacharacters later in this lab).
 Type the following command to have it output literal text: